 - Babies and Toddlers

-- God can do anything.
+- God is greater than anything.

 UNIT KEY PASSAGE